openmc-dev/openmc/docs/source/usersguide/depletion.rst

 -----------------------------

-To keep track of the nuclides that are removed or to define a feed from one depletable material to another, a `dest_mat` argument needs to be passed to the :meth:`~openmc.deplete.MsrContinuous.set_removal_rate()` method.
+To keep track of the nuclides that are removed or to define a feed from one depletable material to another, a `destination_material` argument needs to be passed to the :meth:`~openmc.deplete.MsrContinuous.set_removal_rate()` method.
 For example, to remove nuclides from `mat1` and feed to `mat2`, you'd use::